remotedeveloper007/Laravel-Assessment/README.md

-# Laravel Developer – Final Requirements
+# Laravel Developer – Requirements Assessment

 Objective:
 Build a secure and optimized Laravel web application demonstrating your expertise in: